CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade4.md

 ##### Step 13

-The Operator is now upgraded to 4.4.0-beta.2 and all users and roles have been recreated.
+The Operator is now upgraded to {{< param operatorVersion >}} and all users and roles have been recreated.
 Verify this by running:

 ```